Every child can have a bad day and our programs won’t always hit the mark for a particular child on any particular day.

 We are keen to work with parents for more challenging behaviour and higher needs.
 We want to be inclusive as possible, at the same time balancing the learning needs of everyone and the capacity of our volunteers.
 Generally speaking when we work together we can tackle most needs.

-– Our gatherings are open to the public and parents need to take responsibility for their children accordingly.
+- Our gatherings are open to the public so parents need to take responsibility for their children accordingly before and after the services.

-Together we can make a fun and safe environment for our children to flourish.
-If you notice something that looks concerning or has potential for a safety issue, please let our staff know who will be happy to hear from you and take appropriate action.
+Church should be a fun and safe environment for our children to flourish.
+If you notice something that looks concerning or is a potential safety risk please contact us.